Miles Sanders Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Sanders, in five matchups against the Football Team, has run for a TD once, but not more than one in a single contest.

-- In terms of defending against the run, the Football Team are eighth in the league, conceding 104.2 yards per game.
+- Allowing 104.2 rushing yards per game, the Football Team have the eighth-ranked run defense in the NFL.

-- The Football Team have allowed 12 rushing touchdowns, seventh in the league.
+- This year the Football Team have conceded 12 rushing TDs.
+They are ranked seventh in the NFL in that category.

 Recent Performances

-- In last week's outing against the Giants, Sanders carried the ball seven times for 45 yards (6.4 yards per carry).
+- Last week against the Giants, Sanders racked up 45 yards on seven carries (averaging 6.4 yards per attempt).

-- Sanders has 296 rushing yards on 49 attempts (98.7 yards per carry) over his last three outings.
+- In his last three games, Sanders has racked up 296 rushing yards (98.7 per game) on 49 attempts.

 Sanders' Philadelphia Teammates